lildude/starling-sweeper/README.md

 - `STARLING_WEBHOOK_SECRET` - used to validate inbound requests
 - `STARLING_PERSONAL_ACCESS_TOKEN` - used to request transfers to savings goal
 - `STARLING_SAVING_GOAL` -  the identifier of the target savings goal
+- `STARLING_SWEEP_THRESHOLD` - optional threshold for incoming payments to trigger a sweep.
+If not set, sweeping will not occur.
+- `STARTLING_SWEEP_SAVING_GOAL` - optional identifier of the target savings goal for sweeps.
+Defaults to `STARLING_SAVING_GOAL` if not set.

 **Why don't you use a database?** This is still an early implementation, and I may do so in the future, but for the moment this is overkill for only storing a single value - the UID of last card transaction we processed.